 As a rule of thumb, try not to republish every content piece that you wrote.
 Instead, submit your top-quality and best-performing content.
 If that content performed well on your blog, chances are it will fare well on another page too.

 Another good tactic when you submit content for republishing is to alter the title.
-This will not only help your posts to stand out but you can also attack different keyword search phrases with just one piece of content.
+This will not only help your posts to stand out, but you can also try to rank for different keyword search phrases with just one piece of content.

 If you’re allowed, you should also include CTAs and internal links in your republished content piece.
 This will provide the readers with a chance to learn more about your business, products, services and other content that you have on your page.

 Do you have numerous blog posts that chronologically educate readers about a given topic?
 If you do, you can combine them and create a guide or an e-book about it.